 4. Processing Details.
 The parties acknowledge and agree that:

-The types of Personal Data processed by Oversight are set forth in Section 9 of this Exhibit 3; and
+e.
+The categories of Personal Data processed by Oversight are set forth in Section 12 of this Exhibit 3; and

-The categories of data subjects are set forth in Section 10 of this Exhibit 3.
+f.
+The types of data subjects are set forth in Section 12 of this Exhibit 3.

-At the choice of Client, Oversight will delete or return all the Personal Data to Client after the end of the provision of the Services and securely delete existing copies unless Data Protection Laws requires the continued storage of the Personal Data.
+g.
+At the choice of Client, Oversight will delete or return and then delete all the Personal Data to Client after the end of the provision of the Services and securely delete existing copies unless Data Protection Laws requires the continued storage of the Personal Data.

-6. Records of Processing Activities.
-Oversight shall maintain all records required by Article 30(2) of the GDPR and, to the extent applicable to the processing of Personal Data on behalf of Client, make them available to Client upon request.
-Oversight will make available to Client all information necessary to demonstrate compliance with the obligations set forth in Article 28 of the GDPR and allow for and contribute to audits, including inspections, conducted by Client or another auditor mandated by Client.
+6. Records of Processing Activities and Processor Responsibilities.
+Oversight shall maintain all records required by Data Protection Laws (such as Article 30(2) of the GDPR) and, to the extent applicable to the processing of Personal Data on behalf of Client, make them available to Client upon request.
+Oversight will make available to Client all information necessary to demonstrate compliance with Processor responsibilities (such as the obligations set forth in Article 28 of the GDPR) and allow for and contribute to audits, including inspections, conducted by Client or another auditor mandated by Client.

+a.
 Oversight has implemented and maintains appropriate technical and organizational measures to protect Data and Personal Data as set forth in Exhibit 2 to the Agreement.
 Oversight will make available such other information as is reasonably requested by Client regarding Oversight security practices and policies.
-Oversight will assist Client in demonstrating compliance with the obligations pursuant to Articles 32 to 36 of the GDPR, taking into account the nature of processing and the information available to Oversight.
+Oversight will assist Client in demonstrating compliance with the obligations pursuant to Data Protection Laws (such as Articles 32 to 36 of the GDPR), taking into account the nature of processing and the information available to Oversight.

-Client is solely responsible for complying with its obligations under incident notification laws applicable to Client and fulfilling any third-party notification obligations related to any Security Incident; provided, however, Oversight shall make reasonable efforts to assist Client in fulfilling Client’s obligation under GDPR Article 33 or other applicable law or regulation to notify the relevant supervisory authority and data subjects about such Security Incident.
+c.
+Client is solely responsible for complying with its obligations under incident notification laws applicable to Client and fulfilling any third-party notification obligations related to any Security Incident; provided, however, Oversight shall make reasonable efforts to assist Client in fulfilling Client’s obligation under Data Protection Laws or other applicable law or regulation to notify the relevant supervisory authority and data subjects about such Security Incident.

-8. Use of Sub-processors.
-Oversight will not engage any additional third-party processors without prior written authorization of Client.
-Oversight will inform Client of any intended addition of third-party processors, thereby giving Client the opportunity to object.
-If Client objects to the use of a new sub-processor by notifying Oversight in writing within ten (10) business days after receipt of Oversight’s notice, Oversight will use reasonable efforts to recommend a commercially reasonable change to Client’s use of the Services to avoid processing of Personal Data by the objected-to new sub-processor without unreasonably burdening Client.
-If Oversight is unable to make available such change within a reasonable period of time, which shall not exceed thirty (30) days, Client’s sole remedy is to terminate the applicable Order Form(s) with respect only to those Services which cannot be provided by Oversight without the use of the objected-to new sub-processor by providing written notice to Oversight.
-Oversight is liable for the acts and omissions of its sub-processors to the same extent Oversight would be liable if performing the services of each sub-processor directly under the terms of the Agreement.
+8. Use of Subprocessors.
+The Subprocessors used by Oversight to the provide Services as of the Effective Date are listed at https://www.oversight.com/sub-processors.
+Oversight has entered into an agreement with each Subprocessor containing data protection obligations no less protective than those in this Agreement with respect to the protection of Client Data to the extent applicable to the nature of the Services provided by such Subprocessor.
+Oversight will inform Client of any intended addition of Subprocessors at least thirty (30) days in advance, thereby giving Client the opportunity to object.
+If Client objects to the use of a new subprocessor by notifying Oversight in writing within ten (10) business days after receipt of Oversight’s notice, Oversight will use reasonable efforts to recommend a commercially reasonable change to Client’s use of the Services to avoid processing of Personal Data by the objected-to new subprocessor without unreasonably burdening Client.
+If Oversight is unable to make available such change within a reasonable period of time, which shall not exceed thirty (30) days, Client’s sole remedy is to terminate the applicable Order Form(s) with respect only to those Services which cannot be provided by Oversight without the use of the objected-to new subprocessor by providing written notice to Oversight.
+Oversight is liable for the acts and omissions of its Subprocessors to the same extent Oversight would be liable if performing the services of each subprocessor directly under the terms of the Agreement.